gabriel-messas/sAIfe/AI\ML Pipeline Critical Areas/4 - ML Model Training\Inference.md

 ## 4 - ML Model Training\Inference
-#### Typically, the step whose entity is being/has been trained on a set of data and generates inferences when provided with inputs
+#### Typically, the main step, whose entity is being/has been trained on a set of data and generates inferences when provided with inputs

 - Possible threats and/or vulnerabilities:

 	- **Security Misconfiguration** - Running outdated/vulnerable DBMS versions, Running in debug mode and/or revealing error handling information, Not changing default keys and passwords, Leaving the database server externally accessible through the Internet
 		- Solution: Using up-to-date software versions, Following industry standards and recommendations for DBMS configuration, Restricting database access to the internal/private network

-	-- Training-focused
+	- **Training-time-focused attacks**
-	--- Poisoning: tries to manipulate the model by altering the training data being fed to it
+		- Poisoning: tries to manipulate the model by altering the training data being fed to it
-	---- Label manipulation: switches or alters labels in order to degrade the model's future performance
+			- Label manipulation: switches or alters labels in order to degrade the model's future performance
-	---- Input manipulation
+			- Input manipulation
-	----- Direct poisoning of learning inputs: alters features of the data being input in order to change the model
+				- Direct poisoning of learning inputs: alters features of the data being input in order to change the model
-	----- Indirect poisoning of the learning inputs: poisons the data before pre-processing to disturb model training
+				- Indirect poisoning of the learning inputs: poisons the data before pre-processing to disturb model training

-	-- Inference-focused
+	- **Inference-time-focused attacks**
-	--- Exploratory: tries to induce determined outputs by varying the input provided
+		- Exploratory: tries to induce determined outputs by varying the input provided
-	--- Oracle: tries to extract the model itself by providing inputs, analyzing and combining their results.
+		- Oracle: tries to extract the model itself by providing inputs, analyzing and combining their results.
 It gets much harder when there is no access to the probabilities returned by the model.
-	--- Direct manipulation of model inputs: alters the feature values processed by the model to get different predictions
+		- Direct manipulation of model inputs: alters the feature values processed by the model to get different predictions
-	---- Source-target misclassification/targeted: does so with the intention of getting a specific classification
+			- Source-target misclassification/targeted: does so with the intention of getting a specific classification
-	---- Simple misclassification/untargeted: does so with the intention of getting any different than optimal classification
+			- Simple misclassification/untargeted: does so with the intention of getting any different than optimal classification
-	--- Indirect manipulation of model inputs: alters the feature values processed by the model to get different predictions
+		- Indirect manipulation of model inputs: alters the feature values processed by the model to get different predictions
-	--- Membership inference: tries to figure out whether a determined set of inputs was part of the model's training data in order to clone the model
+		- Membership inference: tries to figure out whether a determined set of inputs was part of the model's training data in order to clone the model
-	--- Training data extraction/model inversion: with access to the model and its predictions, attempts to reverse engineer the results to recover training data
+		- Training data extraction/model inversion: with access to the model and its predictions, attempts to reverse engineer the results to recover training data

 	- Possible solutions/preventions
 	-- [STRONG] Customized inputs on client-side that should pass - in a determined way - a validation on the model's server-side.
 This method would work similarly to the known public/private-key pair authentication: only a legitimate actor would possess the information on how to modify the input data being sent in a way that it would succeed the validation tests.